-Customers are hard won, a long-term trust-building exercise, which is why in many cases, using scarcity and false stock levels as a way to artificially create a sense of urgency and increase prices to boost sales is ill-advised, counterproductive even.
+Customers are hard won, the result of a long-term trust-building exercise, which is why in many cases, using scarcity and false stock levels as a way to artificially create a sense of urgency and increase prices is ill-advised, counterproductive even.
 It is devious and underhanded and will lose trust in your brand.

 There are many plugins and add-ons for ecommerce platforms designed to leverage scarcity and create a false sense of urgency, this is perhaps one reason why the average conversion rate is falling as customer become wise to these underhanded tactics.

 The right way to use Scarcity and Urgency to Incentivize

 Time-limited sales events are a great way to create not only a sense of Scarcity and urgency but most importantly a sense of anticipation.
 Ecommerce marketing is always problematic, the question that stumps marketing professionals is What to communicate next?
 A well-timed series of sales events throughout the year provide a never-ending supply of events to build up to on social media.
 When I say leverage I mean create a sense of excitement about.
 Have you ever waited in a queue for a theme park ride?
 Well, the very act of queuing and waiting for something creates a sense of anticipation, increasing the excitement and ultimately the enjoyment of the event.
 Another great example is the use of movie trailers to build up to the release of an upcoming film.
 The same principle can be used when selling goods and services online.